 - There are various fixes for high pressure, according to the issue that is causing it in the first place.

 What is High Pressure?

-We get plenty of emails from pool owners asking about high pressure in pools, what it indicates, and most importantly, how to reduce that pressure.
+I get many emails from pool owners asking about high pressure in pools, what it indicates, and, most importantly, how to reduce that pressure.
 Usually, pool owners want their problems solved easily so they can spend less time working on their filtration system and more time enjoying their swimming pool!

-Pool filtration systems work by forcing dirty water into a filter, with clean, filtered water flowing out.
-Pressure pushes the dirty water through the filtration system, but there can be too much of a good thing where pressure is concerned.
+Pool filtration systems force dirty water into a filter, with clean, filtered water flowing out.
+The pressure pushes the dirty water through the filtration system, but there can be too much of a good thing where pressure is concerned.

 Pressure levels can be monitored with the pool filter’s pressure gauge.
 Every pool system is different, so finding an exact number for “normal,” the number that has your filtration system running its best, is difficult.

 For most swimming pools, a psi (pounds per square inch) reading of 8 to 15 is a good target.
 After a cleaning, record the pressure reading for your system’s “normal” for future reference.
 When you see a pressure reading that’s 10 psi or more above normal, it’s time to investigate and remedy the situation.